Introduction

 Why Choose Hyperglance?

-• From RI recommendations to right-sizing and orphaned resources, Hyperglance ships with a best-in-class cost-optimization rules engine.
+• From RI recommendations to right-sizing and orphaned resources, Hyperglance ships with a best-in-class cost-optimization rules engine and billing reports.

-• Layer your AWS & Azure costs over a range of intuitive, interactive and exportable diagrams.
+• Layer your AWS, Azure & GCP costs over intuitive, interactive exportable diagrams and customizable dashboards.
 Find problem resources using powerful filtering and grouping.

-• Access deep analytical views of cloud usage, enabling rapid resource optimization, anomaly detection, proactive cost management, and laser-accurate forecasting.
+• Access deep analytical views of cloud usage, enabling rapid resource optimization, anomaly detection & alerting, proactive cost management, and laser-accurate forecasting.

 • Cost optimization is just the start.
-Use Hyperglance to explore enlightening real-time inventory diagrams, identify and fix security issues, and automate tasks.
+Use Hyperglance to explore enlightening real-time inventory diagrams, identify and fix security issues, and automate jobs.

 david gill hyperglance cto